evagabriela/WDI/curriculum/week-02/02-functions/README.md

   ![](http://circuits-assets.generalassemb.ly/prod/asset/5050/code_block_2.png)
   2. This is followed by the word `function`, which is a keyword we use to let JS know that we are creating a function.
   ![](http://circuits-assets.generalassemb.ly/prod/asset/5052/code_block_3.png)
-  3. Next, you have a list of parameters surrounded by parenthesis.
+  3. Next, you have a list of parameters surrounded by parentheses.
 Even though the parameters that can go within the parentheses are optional, the parentheses themselves are _always_ required.
   ![](http://circuits-assets.generalassemb.ly/prod/asset/5053/code_block_4.png)
   4. The statements inside the function will run every time the function is called.
 The function body must always be wrapped in curly braces `{ }`, even when it consists of only a single statement.
   ![](http://circuits-assets.generalassemb.ly/prod/asset/5054/code_block_5.png)